miskamero/count-code-lines/README.md

 ### Keyboard shortcut

-Alternatively, you can press `Ctrl + Alt + Z` to count the lines of code in the current file.
+If you have the extenion installed, you can press `Ctrl + Alt + Z` to count the lines of code in the current file.
 The default keyboard shortcut can be changed in the VSCode settings.

 ## License